 Taking this sequence of events as a sign from God that he needed to start being more pious - and not least as a telling-off from the Almighty for having skipped church against his chaplain's advice - David resolved to amend his ways.
 He would continue hunting, but no longer on Sunday mornings, and not on feast days either.
 And he would found an abbey on the site where the stag appeared to him.

-The area between the abbey and St Giles kirk in the Old Town grew up as a thriving town, beyond the walls of Edinburgh itself, and today survives as the Canongate section of the Royal Mile.
+The area between the abbey and St Giles' cathedral in the Old Town grew up as a thriving town, beyond the walls of Edinburgh itself, and today survives as the Canongate section of the Royal Mile.
 The symbol or emblem of the area - represented in various forms through the area - is that of a stag's head with a cross between its antlers.

 Explore the Canongate and Holyrood areas in more detail with my customised city walking tours.

 Enjoy the blog but can't take a tour?